 10 THINGS YOU DIDN’T KNOW ABOUT THE GREATER PORTLAND MAINE ART & CULTURE SCENE

 Greater Portland has officially experienced its cultural awakening.
 Our vibrant, year-round art + culture scene is now a hub for every kind of cultural experience you can imagine.
 So, let’s pull back the curtain and step into a local’s perspective on everything you may not know about our region’s thriving art and entertainment calendar from hidden gems to highly-anticipated traditions.

 LOCAL ARTISTS ENHANCE QUALITY OF LIFE

 Artists make a place better.
 The creative community in Greater Portland, Maine enhances the quality of life with their talented brushstrokes and musical notes.
 Adding unique flair to the region with colorful murals, art instillations, and handcrafted goods.
 And when life is good, visiting is even better.
 Find the full series and in-depth features on each video on the web.

 FIRST FRIDAY ART WALK

 The first Friday of every month (rain or snow or shine) Portland’s galleries, museums, and art venues open their doors free of change for First Friday Art Walk.
-Put on by Portland’s art + culture non-profit, Creative Portland, this event encourages local performers, musicians, and artists to fill the streets with their art by playing original songs and displaying their paintings and sculptures.
+Also put on by Creative Portland, this event encourages local performers, musicians, and artists to fill the streets with their art by playing original songs and displaying their paintings and sculptures.
 Let this walk down Congress Street (and beyond) carry you through the twinkling lights and cobblestone streets as you feast your eyes on all our local talent has to offer.

 SOMETHING FOR EVERY ART PALLETTE